List of number-one singles of 1984 (France)

 This is a list of the French Singles & Airplay Chart Reviews/SNEP Top 50 Singles number-ones of 1984.

 Summary

 Singles chart

-On November 1984, IFOP affiliated MEDEF and established The Official French Singles Chart under the Syndicat National de l'Édition Phonographique (SNEP).
+In November 1984, IFOP affiliated MEDEF and established The Official French Singles Chart under the Syndicat National de l'Édition Phonographique (SNEP).
 The first official chart was on the issue week of November 4, 1984.
 There was no official chart before this date, but reviews from IFOP since the music industry was created in France in 1922.